 A wayfarer is a wanderer whose ability to re-imagine the possible provides the compass bearings for those on their way.
 The Wayfarer’s mission is to chart the way for change by building and empowering a community of contemplative voices.
 We seek to release a publication that builds and empowers a community of contemplative voices and serves as an agent for cultural transformation.

 The Wayfarer is the literary magazine of Homebound Publications.
 The journal is released biannually every spring and autumn.
 We publish a high-quality journal of literature and art that inspires and points the way for visionary-yet-practical change.
 In each issue, we feature writing, original art and photography.
-We explore the spiritual progression we are currently experiencing as individuals and a global community.

 About the Press: At Homebound Publications we publish books written by soul-oriented individuals putting forth their works in an effort to restore depth, highlight truth, and improve the quality of living for their readers.
 As an independent publisher, we strive to ensure that the mainstream is not the only stream.